eavpsp/cbr_decomp/README.md

 # CBR_Decomp
 Chibi-Robo: PIA disassembly/decompilation to C++/C

+---
+Goal
+---
+ The goal of this project is to get a PC, Switch, PS4, and PS Vita port of Chibi-Robo PIA.
+ As you all know, Nintendo has probably buried this game, but developers like myself will make sure that Chibi is rebooted.
+Thanks again for stopping by.

 This is currently a solo project.
 I work a lot and barely have time to code or be with my cats.
 Please feel free to support this project: https://www.buymeacoffee.com/itsemistro